elastic/rally/CONTRIBUTING.md

 You will need to fork the Rally repository and clone it to your local machine.
 See the [Github help page](https://help.github.com/articles/fork-a-repo) for help.

+### Importing the project into IntelliJ IDEA

+Rally builds using virtualenv.
+When importing into IntelliJ you will need to define an appropriate Python SDK, which is provided by virtualenv.
+For more details on defining a Python SDK in IntelliJ please refer to their documentation.
+We recommend using the Python SDK that `make prereq` creates.
+This is typically created via `Virtualenv Environment` / `Existing Environment` and pointing to `.venv/bin/python3` within the Rally source directory.

+In order to run tests within the IDE, ensure the `Python Integrated Tools` / `Testing` / `Default Test Runner` is set to `pytest`.

 ### Submitting your changes

 Once your changes and tests are ready to submit for review: